Rather than juggle several business cards, I just have one that leads here, where you can find out all about me.

 I joined the Volunteer Lawyers Network board of directors in June 2010, after volunteering with VLN for years.
 At one point, I helped VLN design and implement a debt buyer clinic for consumers that was later integrated into VLN’s other clinics.
 In 2011, VLN even named me its Volunteer of the Year.

 What I Look Like

-If you are curious, or if you are hoping to recognize me when we meet for coffee instead of wandering around asking people if they are meeting someone from the Internet, here is what I look like with a suit on:
+If you are curious, or if you are hoping to recognize me when we meet for coffee instead of wandering around asking people if they are meeting someone from the Internet, here is what I look like: